frenchfrog42/frenchfrog42.github.io/index.md

 And of course instead of `(compteur)`, you can use whatever list, each element will be a state variable.
 [Yes it works too](https://replit.com/@frenchfrog42/Counter).

 This is just an example, using `(destroy var)` everywhere when you don't care about size is boring too, so I wrote a lib too.
-Transforming source code in Lisp is very easy, so is eleminating boilerplate code.
+Transforming source code in Lisp is very easy, so is eliminating boilerplate code.
 Here is an example of use:

 ```C
 (garbage-collector